gprMax/gprMax/README.rst

 Once you have installed the aforementioned tools follow these steps to build the Cython extension modules for gprMax:

-#.
-Open a Terminal (Linux/Mac OS X) or Command Prompt (Windows) and navigate into the top-level gprMax directory.
+a) Open a Terminal (Linux/Mac OS X) or Command Prompt (Windows) and navigate into the top-level gprMax directory.
-#.
-Compile the Cython extension modules using: :code:`python setup.py build_ext --inplace`.
+b) Compile the Cython extension modules using: :code:`python setup.py build_ext --inplace`.
 You should see a set of :code:`.c` source files and a set of :code:`.so` (Linux/Mac OS X) or :code:`.pyd` (Windows) compiled module files inside the gprMax directory.

 .. note::

     If you want to remove/clean Cython generated files, e.g. before rebuilding the Cython extensions, you can use :code:`python setup.py cleanall`.

-**(Developers only) You are now ready to proceed to the section on running gprMax.**
+**(*Developers only*) You are now ready to proceed to the section on running gprMax.**

 Running gprMax